SydHzf/Obsidian-Notes/Data Engineer/Normalization.md

 ### **2. Second Normal Form (2NF): Eliminate Partial Dependency**

-- **Objective:** Remove partial dependencies (when a non-key attribute is dependent only on part of a composite primary key).
+- **Objective:** Remove partial dependencies (when a non-key (non-unique) attribute is dependent only on part of a composite primary key).
 - **Rules:**
     1. Must be in 1NF.
     2. All non-key attributes must depend on the entire primary key.